AKD-01/Quotation-Maker/README.md

 Output:
 ![image](https://user-images.githubusercontent.com/83454075/181444455-2c214288-d4ec-48ee-afd2-079a06aacf58.png)

 If in the same input, if we just change the style from "textured" to "plain".
-Then output:
+Then Output:
 ![image](https://user-images.githubusercontent.com/83454075/181444860-62a23269-7948-48e8-bdc8-22bb50855932.png)

 2)For the color - WHITE: